A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Acknowledgements

-MF wishes to thank the joint research project DIG-IT! supported by the European Social Fund (ESF), reference: ESF/14-BM-A55- 0017/19, and the Ministry of Education, Science and Culture of MecklenburgVorpommern, Germany.
+Both authors wish to thank two anonymous reviewers for their helpful suggestions on a previous version of this manuscript.
+Moreover, MF wishes to thank the joint research project \textbf{\emph{DIG-IT!}} supported by the European Social Fund (ESF), reference: ESF/14-BM-A55-0017/19, and the Ministry of Education, Science and Culture of Mecklenburg-Vorpommern, Germany.
+MF was also supported by the project ArtIGROW, which is a part of the WIR!- Alliance \enquote{ArtIFARM – Artificial Intelligence in Farming}, and gratefully acknowledges the Bundesministerium f\"ur Bildung und Forschung (Federal Ministry of Education and Research, FKZ: 03WIR4805) for financial support.
 MH thanks Prof. Dr. W. F. Martin, the Volkswagen Foundation 93\_046 grant and the ERC Advanced Grant No. 666053 for their support during this research.
+MH also thanks the Heinrich Heine University of D\"usseldorf, Germany, the University of Melbourne and Western Sydney University where some part of the work presented here was carried out.